KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 **Grouping templates**<br/>
 To do this, we first grouped the copyright templates according to their underlying rationale for placing files in the public domain.
 This process resulted in five distinct categories:

-1. *Copyrights expired because of age*: This is the most common reason, because the underlying work is too old to carry copyrights.
+1. <span style="background: #1093e6;">&nbsp;&nbsp;&nbsp;&nbsp;</span> *Copyrights expired because of age*: This is the most common reason, because the underlying work is too old to carry copyrights.
 Its digital reproduction (2D scan, photo) is generally also considered to be in the in the public domain.<br/>
 Example templates: [\{\{PD-old-70\}\}](https://commons.wikimedia.org/wiki/Template:PD-old-70) or [\{\{PD-old-70-expired\}\}](https://commons.wikimedia.org/wiki/Template:PD-old-70-expired).

-2. *Copyrights waived or made free*: For files that have been released into the public domain or under free licences by their creators or rights holders. <br/>
+2. <span style="background: #d73445;">&nbsp;&nbsp;&nbsp;&nbsp;</span> *Copyrights waived or made free*: For files that have been released into the public domain or under free licences by their creators or rights holders. <br/>
 Example templates: [\{\{CC-zero\}\}](https://commons.wikimedia.org/wiki/Template:Cc-zero) or [\{\{CC-BY-SA-4.0\}\}](https://commons.wikimedia.org/wiki/Template:Cc-by-sa-4.0).<br/>
 Note: for the readability and flow of this article, we will not make further distinctions between files that were given CC0(-like) templates and the (very limited number of) files that were given CC-BY or CC-BY-SA copyright claims.
 For the purposes of this article, these are all considered (or 'enforeced') to be parts of the public domain.

-3. *Government work, not subject to copyright*: For files that are created by government employees in the course of their official duties, which are not subject to copyright protection in many jurisdictions, including the Netherlands and the United States.<br/>
+3. <span style="background: #00b148;">&nbsp;&nbsp;&nbsp;&nbsp;</span> *Government work, not subject to copyright*: For files that are created by government employees in the course of their official duties, which are not subject to copyright protection in many jurisdictions, including the Netherlands and the United States.<br/>
 Example template: [\{\{PD-DutchGov\}\}](https://commons.wikimedia.org/wiki/Template:PD-DutchGov).

-4. *Not eligible for copyrights due to lack of sufficient originality*: This includes files that are not eligible for copyright protection because they lack sufficient originality, such as simple logos, signatures, or other works that do not meet the threshold for copyrightability.<br/>
+4. <span style="background: #f2f27e;">&nbsp;&nbsp;&nbsp;&nbsp;</span> *Not eligible for copyrights due to lack of sufficient originality*: This includes files that are not eligible for copyright protection because they lack sufficient originality, such as simple logos, signatures, or other works that do not meet the threshold for copyrightability.<br/>
 Example templates: [\{\{PD-ineligible\}\}](https://commons.wikimedia.org/wiki/Template:PD-ineligible) or [\{\{PD-textlogo\}\}](https://commons.wikimedia.org/wiki/Template:PD-textlogo).

-5. *Other reasons*: For files that are in the public domain for other reasons, such as being published before the introduction of copyright laws, or because they are not eligible for copyright protection for other reasons.<br/>
+5. <span style="background: #ff7f0e;">&nbsp;&nbsp;&nbsp;&nbsp;</span> *Other reasons*: For files that are in the public domain for other reasons, such as being published before the introduction of copyright laws, or because they are not eligible for copyright protection for other reasons.<br/>
 Example template: [\{\{PD-because\}\}](https://commons.wikimedia.org/wiki/Template:PD-because).

 **Visualizing the results**<br/>